 The Degree

-Upon completion of these programs, you will earn the same MBA degree that your younger peers receive from the full-time format.
+Upon completion of most of these programs, you will earn the same MBA degree that your younger peers receive from the full-time format.

 Admissions